-9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Parkgate Primary School, The Futures Trust has committed to training staff throughout the academic year.
+- 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Parkgate Primary School, The Futures Trust has committed to training staff throughout the academic year.
 All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive;

-- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021)
+As part of this training and their annual refresher, they will also receive; - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2022)

-- School procedures for Children Missing Education - Parkgate Primary School, The Futures Trust Behaviour Policy
+- School procedures for Children Missing Education

+- Parkgate Primary School, The Futures Trust Behaviour Policy

-9.2 Staff at Parkgate Primary School, The Futures Trust will engage in the following professional development in relation to Child Protection and Safeguarding;
+- 9.2 Staff at Parkgate Primary School, The Futures Trust will engage in the following professional development in relation to Child Protection and Safeguarding;

 - Thrive

 - Mental health

 - Online safety

 - Local authority training

 - DSL briefings

 - E-bulletins

 - Governor and volunteer training

 - Safer Handling

 - Prevent

 - Safer Recruitment

-9.3 Parkgate Primary School, The Futures Trust recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos5.
-Staff will be training in these areas in order to be able to further recognise if a child is at risk of harm.
+- 9.3 Parkgate Primary School, The Futures Trust recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
+Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm.

+- 9.4 All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.